akx/iTerm2-Color-Schemes/README.md

 python3 tools/p3tosRGB.py schemes/YOUR_SCHEME
 ```

-This will overwrite your scheme with a converted version.

 ### How to add new template

 Do you want to convert existing iTerm themes to themes for your favorite terminal/editor/etc?